dvbern/kibon-exchange-service/README.md

 ### Port Configuration
 The PostgreSQL database runs on 15432 to avoid conflicts with native installations.
 Kafka and Zookeeper run on the standard ports 9092, respectively 2181.
-All these prots can be changed in docker-compose.yml
+All these ports can be changed in docker-compose.yml

 When changing the ports, don't forget to update `src/main/resources/application.properties`.